Hout Bay Information | Conference Venues Hout Bay | Conference Centres | Conferences Hout Bay

 Click here for Conference Centres in Hout Bay

-Hout Bay is a popular tourist attraction among both local and international visitors.
-There are a variety of restaurants in the village as well as two hotels (the Hout Bay Manor and the Chapman's Peak Hotel), many bed and breakfasts and self-catering accommodation where visitors can stay.
+Hout Bay is a popular tourist attraction among both international and local visitors.
+There are a variety of restaurants in the village as well as two hotels, the the Chapman's Peak Hotel and Hout Bay Manor, many self-catering and bed and breakfast accommodation where visitors can stay.

-The harbour is a worthwhile visit, as there are spectacular views of the bay and boat rides to Duiker Island and around the Sentinel.
-Chapman's Peak Drive is one of the world's most scenic mountain drives and has recently undergone renovations to ensure the safety of travellers using the route.
+There are spectacular views of the bay at the harbor and boat rides to Duiker Island and around the Sentinel.
+Chapman's Peak Drive is one of the world's most beautiful mountain drives and has recently undergone renovations to ensure the safety of travellers using the route.

-The East and West forts built by the Dutch in the 18th century can also be visited, with the original cannons and barracks still standing on the slopes of Chapman's Peak.
+The West and East forts built by the Dutch in the 18th century can also be visited, with the original barracks and cannons still standing on the slopes of Chapman's Peak.
 The East fort is the oldest operating gun battery in the world.
-The mountains surrounding Hout Bay also make for good hiking trails.
+The mountains surrounding Hout Bay also make for excellent hiking trails.
 In the same area is the bronze statue of a leopard looking out over the ocean.

 Hout Bay History

-When the Dutch established a colony in Table Bay in 1652, they required a great quantity of good timber for building and other purposes.
+When the Dutch established a colony in Table Bay in 1652, they required a considerable amount of good timber for construction and other purposes.
 There were no large forests in the immediate vicinity of the settlement, mainly because the rainfall was not high enough.
-It was soon apparent that the colonists would be able to get the wood they needed in the wetter valley that lay on the other side of a low pass (called Constantia Nek) between the southern end of Table Mountain and Constantiaberg.
+It was soon apparent that the colonists would be able to get the wood they needed in the wetter valley that lay on the other side of a low pass, called Constantia Nek between the southern end of Table Mountain and Constantiaberg.
 The area was originally made up of two farms, which were slowly subdivided to make way for urban expansion.
-While still maintaining its rural feel the area now has more than 12 000 residences inhabited by a population of about 42 000 people\
+While still maintaining its rural character the area now has more than 12 000 residences inhabited by a population of about 42 000 people.

 Hout Bay Geography

 There are three roads leading to and from Hout Bay, all over mountain passes.
-One goes to Llandudno and Camps Bay through the pass between Judas Peak (part of the Twelve Apostles) and Little Lion's Head.
-This pass is known as "Suikerbossie" (known as the toughest hill on the Cape Argus Cycle Race).
+One goes to Llandudno and Camps Bay through the pass between Judas Peak, part of the Twelve Apostles, and Little Lion's Head.
+This pass is known as Suikerbossie, the toughest hill on the Cape Argus Cycle Race.
 Between Hout Bay and Noordhoek there is Chapman's Peak Drive, which was closed for many years and finally reopened in early 2004 with a controversial toll booth.
 Lastly a road leads to Constantia over the Constantia Nek pass between Vlakkenberg and the back slopes of Table Mountain.

 Towns and Suburbs of the Western Cape province of South Africa